buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/Types/IfcMarinePartTypeEnum.md

 A vertical spatial part that represents the elevation working surface of the quay for the placement of quay furniture and plant.

 ### CHAMBER
-A longitudinal spatial part of a waterway or port facility that forms the impounded chamber of a facility, such as a ship lock, dry dock or hydrolift
+A longitudinal spatial part of a waterway or port facility that forms the impounded chamber of a facility, such as a ship lock, dry dock or hydrolift.

 ### STORAGEAREA
 A region spatial part that forms a sub division of a facility for the purpose of storing cargo.
 For example container stacks, dry bulk storage yards, material storage yards.